Ex-Los Angeles police detective arrested over 5 bank robberies

 The man responsible for the Snowbird Bandit robberies earned that nickname after victims and witnesses described him as being an older male, possibly a retiree, according to the FBI, which had sought the public's help identifying him.

-Photos from the robberies show what appears to be an older white man with a mustache who wears a baseball cap or straw hat and dark glasses.
+An LAPD spokeswoman declined to comment on Adair's arrest but confirmed that he had been employed by the department's Rampart Division until his retirement in October of 1988.
+(Reporting by Dan Whitcomb)

-The agency said the robber displayed a revolver as he demanded cash from tellers and in one case carried a white pouch with the word "Medic" printed on it.
+* Fannie Mae - Book of business increased at a compound annualized rate of 0.8 percent in February.

-An LAPD spokeswoman declined to comment on Adair's arrest but confirmed that he had been employed as a detective in the department's Rampart Division until his retirement in October of 1988.
+ACCRA, March 30 Ghana's government will name a new central bank governor in the next few weeks after the previous governor stepped down for personal reasons, the finance ministry said in a statement on Thursday.